shettykirthan/BIPro/README.md

     ```

 ## Notes
-- The backend is connected to a local MongoDB instance using MongoCompass.
+- The backend is connected to MongoDB.
+Replace `<Your MongoDB Connection String>` in the `.env` file with your actual MongoDB connection string.
 - Ensure Ollama is installed and configured correctly to run the `qwen2.5` model.